SimonMarquis/Android-SecretCodes/README.md

 How to execute a secret code?
 -----------------------------

-There are two way to execute a secret code:
+There are two ways to execute a secret code:
 ***
 Directly through the dialer application of your Android device.